List of The Umbrella Academy characters: Ben Hargreeves

-Vanya Hargreeves (Comic) / Viktor Hargreeves (TV)
+Vanya Hargreeves (comic) / Viktor Hargreeves (TV)

-Vanya Hargreeves—later Viktor Hargreeves in the television adaptation—is the seventh member of the Umbrella Academy; they are also known as Number Seven or by their superhero alter-ego The White Violin.
+Vanya Hargreeves—later Viktor Hargreeves in the television adaptation—is the seventh member of the Umbrella Academy; they are also known as Number Seven or by their superhero alter ego The White Violin.
 In the television adaptation, the character is portrayed by Elliot Page as an adult, and by T. J. McGibbon and Alyssa Gervasi as a teenager and a 4-year-old, respectively.

 The most estranged member of the umbrella group, Vanya originally showcases no particular powers other than an interest in music.
 Vanya is known to have written a book detailing her life with the academy and her decision to leave.
 According to The Conductor, leader of the Orchestra Verdammten, Vanya is the most powerful member of The Umbrella Academy.
 In her early childhood, The Monocle suppressed her powers and kept her on medication to maintain this, but her powers were eventually released by The Conductor, driving Vanya mad.
 She is capable of releasing destructive waves of force using her violin that can be strong enough to cut someone's throat or destroy an entire building with a single note.
 After unlocking her powers, she murders the Conductor and travels to the Hargreeves mansion to destroy it, killing Pogo in the process.
 During the fight with her siblings, Klaus distracts her by pretending to channel Hargreeves, and Number 5 shoots her in the back of the head with Hargreeves' revolver.
 Doctors said that she would eventually recover from her injuries, but would never play the violin again.
 The television adaptation differs – it is Allison who aims the gun at Vanya.
-At the last minute, she fires the gun next to Vanya's ear, causing her to lose focus and pass out.
+At the last minute, she fires the gun next to Vanya's ear, causing her to lose focus and pass out, and leading the unconscious Vanya to blow up the moon, destroying all life on Earth.